 - S2, S3, S4 — perineum

 In the nervous system there is a “closed loop” system of sensation (sensory), decision (brain), and reactions (motor).
 This process is carried out through the activity of afferent neurons (sensory), interneurons (spinal cord), and efferent (motor) neurons.
-Nerves are made of very specialized cells called neurons.
+This closed loop forms a receptor reflex arc.
+While most nerve stimuli are processed through the brain, this is receptor reflex arc is processed at the level of the spinal cord to allow for a lightning fast response.